greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

     	<source src="/assets/scaling-down/construction.mp4" type="video/mp4">
     </video>
     <button class="playbutton" id="demo_button" onclick="playPauseDemo()">Play</button>
-    <div style="text-align:left;margin-left:10px;margin-right:10px;">Constructing the MNIST-1D dataset.
-As witb the MNIST dataset, the goal here is to learn to determine which digit is present in the input.
+    <div style="text-align:left;">Constructing the MNIST-1D dataset.
+As with the original MNIST dataset, the task is to learn to classify the digits 0-9.
 Unlike the MNIST dataset, which consists of 28x28 images, each of these examples is a one-dimensional sequence of points.
 To generate an example, we begin with 10 digit templates and then randomly pad, translate, add noise, and transform them as shown above.</div>
   	</div>
 </div>